avani1998/IndiaChoropleth/README.md

 # IndiaChoropleth
-Create choropleth maps of India
+Create choropleth maps of India using Geopandas